 Most people love the look of solid wood flooring, which is why laminate is a popular choice.
 It looks almost identical to wood but costs a fraction of the price and is much easier to install.

 A couple of downsides to laminate flooring: it’s noisy to walk on, which makes it less desirable for places with quieter environments such as offices and libraries, and because of its powdered wood core, it can also be damaged by water more easily.

 Hardwood has a look that most people love and is used to create modern, beautiful, and prestigious commercial spaces.
 It’s durable, easy to clean, and timeless—you won’t need to replace the flooring anytime soon.

 On the other hand, hardwood is expensive, so isn’t usually a first choice when it comes to commercial flooring.
 It also needs to be resealed twice a year, and is loud underfoot.

 Commercial carpet flooring

 Carpet is one of the most popular choices for commercial offices.
-It comes in a huge range prices and designs, and is available in two main types:
+It comes in a huge range of prices and designs, and is available in two main types:

 Common downsides to broadloom include its potentially expensive cost, the time it takes to install (it requires underlay), and its difficulty to repair.

 As their name suggests, carpet tiles are squares of carpet that are laid out like tiles, connecting to form a cohesive pattern.
-They tend to be thinner than broadloom carpet and don’t require underlay, which makes them harder underfoot, but also easier to install and simple to replace when damaged.
+They tend to be thinner than broadloom carpets and don’t require underlay, which makes them harder underfoot, but also easier to install and simple to replace when damaged.
 Depending on the pattern of the tiles, you may be able to see the seams in between them.

 Commercial concrete flooring